 Your PTA may use a general check request (voucher) system for its expenditures.
-The check request form should include the date, a brief description, amount to be paid and budgeted line item.
-The check request should be signed by the requester and approved by the President before the check is written.
+The check request form should include the date, a brief description, the amount to be paid, and a budgeted line item.
+The check request should be signed by the requester and approved by the General Membership, Executive Board, or President before the check is written.

-After the check is generated, either enter the check number on the check request or attach a check stub.
+After the check is generated, enter the check number on the request or attach a check stub.
 The invoice should be stamped "paid."
 Only original receipts and invoices should be approved for payment.
-These records will then be available to assist the audit committee in the completion of its work at the end of the PTA fiscal year.
+These records will then be available to assist the audit committee in completing its work at the end of the PTA fiscal year.